ahmadalli/public-notes/docs/0030-netherlands/020-renting-an-apartment.md

 ## Moving In

 On the day you move in, you need to do a thorough inspection of the apartment (and the furniture in case of a furnished apartment) and take pictures and write down any damages that you find.
 You need to send this list to the landlord and keep a copy for yourself.
 If a real estate agent is involved, they will also document this and will send you a copy.
-This is important because when you move out, the landlord will do an inspection and if they find any damages that are not on the list, they will charge you for it.
+This is important because when you move out, the landlord will do an inspection and if they find any damages that aren't on the list, they will charge you for it.

 ### Registering Your Move